Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Mathematical procedure to obtain the maximum time derivative of perturbation enstrophy.

 and so from the definition of $H$:

-where $\hat{\psi_m}$ here is the maximizing function, solution of Eq. \ref{eq:sixthorderpsi}.\\ The procedure followed up to this point leads to an expression for $H_{max}$ formally identical to that found by Synge (Eq.
+where here ${\hat\psi_m}$ is the stream-function which maximizes the enstrophy rate, solution of Eq. (\ref{eq:sixthorderpsi}).\\ The procedure followed up to this point leads to an expression for $H_{max}$ formally identical to that found by Synge (Eq.
 2.12 in \cite{synge1938b}).
-The difference is that here having adopted the nonmodal approach $\hat{\psi}$ is time dependent.
-In the following, we solve the problem for the PCF and then for PPF.
+The difference is that here, having adopted the non-modal approach, $\hat{\psi}$ is time dependent.
+In the following, we solve the problem for PCF and then for PPF.

-\subsubsection{S2.1.
-Plane Couette flow: limit curve in the Reynolds - wave number plane for the transient growth of traveling wave perturbation.
-Analytical method and final numerical optimization.
-Sufficient conditions for no enstrophy growth}